Support Us Button Widget

 Rendering by LMN Architects

-Originally built in 2010 as a temporary venue, Red Hat Amphitheater is set to move by 2026 to 205 W. Lenoir St. and increase its capacity from 6,000 to 7,000 with additional backstage space and concession areas; the move would also permanently shut down the adjacent block of South Street.
+Originally built in 2010 as a temporary venue, Red Hat Amphitheater is set to move by 2026 to 205 W. Lenoir St. and increase its capacity from 6,000 to 7,000 with additional backstage space and concession areas; the move will also permanently shut down the adjacent block of South Street.

 More from RALtoday